Antzy21/Checkerboard/Checkerboard/README.md

 # Checkerboard

 This library is for creating, modifying and accessing a checkboard.
-A checkboard is a 2D grid of squares, and games that use a checkboard typically have pieces that are places in the squares avaiable.
+A checkboard is a 2D grid of squares, and games that use a checkboard typically have pieces that are placed in the squares avaiable, e.g. Chess, Checkers.
-Checkerboard is written functionally in F# and does not reply on external packages.
+Checkerboard is written functionally in F# and does not rely on external packages.

 ## Types and Modules